 It’s 6am as I write this and it is pitch black and chilly outside.
 I am finding myself missing this time o morning when the strong sun has already risen by 5am, warming up the land.
 So, I quickly grabbed my iPhone to look at a few photos made towards the tail end of spring in June several years ago at 6am.
 I knew exactly which photos would do the trick: a watchful Canadian goose (Branta canadensis) mama and several of her babies, all who were still napping except for the one.
 Below are two of such photos made at Elk Island National Park.

 It’s such a great time of the year because during mid to late spring, the national parks are not too insane during the week or weekends at dawn or sunrise, the air is ridiculously fresh and not too hot, plus we can hear nature wake up all around us.
-The sounds of birds chirping, bison grunting, deer eating, birds flapping their wings, and beavers swimming are solid examples of perfection.
+The sounds of birds chirping, bison grunting, deer eating, birds flapping their wings, and beavers swimming are perfection.

 See you in the field!